jithendrasahoo3-bit/Stdium_Sync/README.md

 🌐 **Live Demo:** https://stadiapulse.vercel.app/

-So I built this project to explore how AI can actually help with real-world crowd management at major events like the FIFA World Cup.
-The idea came from thinking about all the chaos that happens at big stadiums — gates bottleneck, volunteers don't know what to say to fans in different languages, and nobody really has a good way to make sense of what's happening in real-time.
+I built this project to explore how AI can actually help with real-world crowd management at major events like the FIFA World Cup.
+The idea came from thinking about all the chaos that happens at big stadiums — gates bottleneck, Organizers don't know what to say to fans in different languages, and nobody really has a good way to make sense of what's happening in real-time.

 ## The Idea